Restructuring Investment Banking: Everything You Need to KnowUpdated:

 A restructuring pitch is not a singular solution, but rather is a set of possible solutions.
-Once the mandate is won the restructuring investment banking group will then try to figure out what one of these solutions may actually work with the creditors (perhaps throwing out a few ideas initially to guage interest).
+Once the mandate is won the restructuring group will then try to figure out what one of these solutions may actually work with the creditors (perhaps throwing out a few ideas initially to guage interest).

 In-Court vs. Out-of-Court Restructuring

 As can be seen from the little restructuring flowchart above, it can appear that there is a clear delineation between out-of-court and in-court restructuring.
 Strictly speaking, this is true.
 However, many in-court restructurings will be preceded by an out-of-court restructuring that the company did years earlier that didn't allow the company to rightsize enough (e.g., Revlon).